minmincg/ElectricCar_Analysis/README.md

 # Questions:

-Main question: Which US State has a steeper tendency of hybrid and electric cars usage?
+Main question: Which US State has a steeper tendency of hybrid and electric cars usage to be able to answer the question: What state would be more convinient to build an electric car dealership?

 Is there a correlation between electric car buying and demographic characteristics of the population suchs as:
 * education level